ferrous-systems/rust-exercises/exercise-book/src/stm32/preparation.md

 In our STM32-focussed exercises we will develop programs for the NUCLEO-U5A5ZJ-Q using its on-board ST-Link debugger.

+## Required Software

+You will need Rustup installed.

+We provide `rust-toolchain.toml` file will ensure that a suitable nightly release of Rust is downloaded automatically, along with the Rust Standard Library for the `thumbv8m.m-none-eabi` target.

 ## Board preparation

 The NULCEO-U5A5 board has two USB ports: a micro-USB port (CN1) and an USB